Student Supervisor Instructions

 NEW STUDENT HIRES:

-All supervisors must complete this form and submit it to payroll regardless of whether or not they have worked for another on campus department.
-If the form is not submitted to Payroll the student will not have a time sheet within Webster to record their hours worked.
+All supervisors must complete and submit the form in Webster regardless of whether or not they have worked for another on campus department.
+If the form is not submitted to Payroll, the student will not have a time sheet in Webster to record their hours.
 Instructions will be sent via email to the supervisor and student upon submission.

 29 HOUR RULE:

-Eastern’s policy is that students may work no more than 29 hours weekly year round.
+Eastern’s policy is that students may work no more than 29 hours week during academic terms.
+Students may work over the 29-hour limitation during the summer months and breaks between terms.
 International students may jeopardize their Visa status by working over 20 hours per week and students with work-study may jeopardize their work-study status.
 For more information, please view the EOU Policy website for Policy/Procedure: Student employee policy.

 Web Time Entry (WTE) is a web-based application that collects time and attendance information for EOU student employees in Webster.
 All EOU students are responsible for entering and submitting their hours worked every pay period.
 Supervisors are responsible for approving the hours worked and audit sick leave to ensure they aren’t claiming more sick leave than they have accrued.
 Once the supervisor has approved the hours, the employee’s hours are automatically loaded into payroll for payment.
 In order to comply with the Fair Labor and Standards Act, EOU student employees record their daily in and out times instead of the total hours worked in Webster.

-Time sheets are due by 11:59 p.m. on the 16th of the month and must be submitted through Webster.
-If the 16th falls on a Saturday or Sunday they need to be submitted Monday by 11:59 p.m.
-If the 16th falls on a holiday, you need to submit the day before.
-If you are going to be gone when the time sheets are due to be submitted, please set up a proxy to prevent any delays on the employee receiving there pay check.
+Time sheets are to be approved by 11:59 p.m. on the 16th of the month through Webster.
+If the 16th falls on a Saturday or Sunday they need to be approved the following Monday by 11:59 p.m.
+If the 16th falls on a holiday, you need to approve the day before.
+If you are going to be gone when the time sheets are to be approved , please set up a proxy to prevent any delays on the employee receiving there pay check.

 For more information about how Web Time Entry works and how to audit student timesheets, please visit the Web Time Entry Training For Students & Supervisors.